On the (In)Security of Loading Machine Learning Models: Sharing Machine Learning Models

 \section{Sharing Machine Learning Models}

 \ac{ML} model sharing can be examined from multiple perspectives, depending on how models are stored, distributed, and loaded.
-This work analyzes security aspects of model sharing at two levels: the \textit{framework level}, which concerns how frameworks handle model serialization and loading, and the \textit{hub level}, which focuses on distribution practices adopted by model-sharing platforms (\textit{hubs}).
+This work analyzes the security aspects of model sharing at two levels: the \textit{framework level}, which concerns how frameworks handle model serialization and loading, and the \textit{hub level}, which focuses on the distribution practices adopted by model-sharing platforms (\textit{hubs}).
 We focus on the most widely adopted \ac{ML} frameworks (Section~\ref{sec:framework_level_sharing}) and hubs (Section~\ref{sec:hub_level_sharing}), identifying their recommended sharing formats and practices from official documentation.
-This section provides the necessary background, while the security implications of model sharing are analyzed in Section~\ref{sec:securityimplications}.
+Consequently, we do not consider third-party sharing mechanisms that are not officially endorsed by the frameworks and hubs analyzed in this study.
+This section provides the necessary background, while the security implications of model sharing are discussed in Section~\ref{sec:securityimplications}.